harvey706/harvey706/README.md

 harvey706/harvey706 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Welcome to Gboard clipboard, any text you copy will be saved here.